poolup-devs/poolup_backend/README.md

 There must be a white space between the string "Bearer" and the token string

 ## Scheduling Tasks

 All scheduled tasks should be in /tasks/scheduledTasks.js, with unit tests in /tests/tasks/scheduledTasks.test.js Operations

--  `void scheduleTaskHoursAfterDate(uniqueTaskName, task, date, hours)`
-	- Schedules a task to *run once*, X hours after a certain date
-		-  **uniqueTaskName**: uniquely identify the task in the case you ever need to cancel the task
-		-  **task**: function pointer of the task to schedule
-		-  **date**: JavaScript Date object
-		-  **hours**: number of hours after specified date
+- `void scheduleTaskHoursAfterDate(uniqueTaskName, task, date, hours)` - Schedules a task to _run once_, X hours after a certain date - **uniqueTaskName**: uniquely identify the task in the case you ever need to cancel the task - **task**: function pointer of the task to schedule - **date**: JavaScript Date object - **hours**: number of hours after specified date
--  `cancelTasksAssociatedWithRide(rideId)`
-	- Clean up all tasks associated with a ride
-	- This will clean up tasks named with the following format: **taskFunctionName:{rideId}**
-		- ex: **updateCompletedRidesTask:{rideId}** or **promptLeaveAReviewTask:{rideId}**
-	- This can be used to clean up scheduled email reminders and web notifications for rides that have been cancellled
+- `cancelTasksAssociatedWithRide(rideId)` - Clean up all tasks associated with a ride - This will clean up tasks named with the following format: **taskFunctionName:{rideId}** - ex: **updateCompletedRidesTask:{rideId}** or **promptLeaveAReviewTask:{rideId}** - This can be used to clean up scheduled email reminders and web notifications for rides that have been cancellled
--  `bool cancelTask(taskName)`
-	- Cancel a task, returns a Promise that resolves into a boolean value
+- `bool cancelTask(taskName)` - Cancel a task, returns a Promise that resolves into a boolean value

 ## Models & API Endpoints Documentation